 The ultimate definition of thyroid health is tissue euthyroidism.

 Increasingly, thyroid science is coming to acknowledge that each tissue and organ in the human body metabolizes T4 and T3 thyroid hormones in different ways and at different rates.

 Therefore, if you want to treat heart disease or cancer, you have to understand how thyroid hormones operate uniquely on heart cells and cancer cells.
 You have to understand how thyroid hormone metabolism can distort local thyroid hormone levels.
 Cancer tissues highly express Deiodinase Type 3 (Davis et al, 2018), causing localized low T3 in cancer tissue.
 Meanwhile, other tissues and organs may have sufficient T3 levels.

-Even Reverse T3, long thought to be an inactive hormone, is now understood to be capable of non-genomic signaling in a receptor on the cancer cell wall, alongside T4 hormone, to promote cancer proliferation (Lin et al, 2019).
+Even Reverse T3, long thought to be an inactive hormone, is now understood to be capable of non-genomic signaling in a receptor on the cancer cell membrane, alongside T4 hormone, to promote cancer proliferation (Lin et al, 2019).

 However, saying that each tissue differs in its thyroid hormone metabolism does not mean that bloodstream levels of thyroid hormone are irrelevant to human health or as guides to thyroid therapy.

 A major review article by Bianco et al in 2019 amplified the reciprocal importance of bloodstream T3 and T4 on the one hand, and tissue thyroid status on the other hand.
 They are two sides of a coin, inseparable.